 There are only two main types of venomous spiders found in Richardson, Texas: the Brown Recluse Spider and the Black Widow Spider.

-Western Black Widow: Found more frequently than the Southern Widow in the Western part of the state, the Western Widow is generally found in southwestern Texas through the Lower Rio Grande Valley and the adjoining parts of Mexico.
+Western Black Widow: Found more frequently than the Southern Widow in the Western part of the state, this type is generally found in southwestern Texas through the Lower Rio Grande Valley and the adjoining parts of Mexico.
 It’s appearance usually has the hourglass marking connected or complete with the anterior triangle larger and wider than the posterior triangle.
 Some adults have been found to keep their brilliant immature colors.
 However, further west, the coloration of the species appears to grade back to black.

 Generally, Widow Spiders are very timid and only bite in self-defense such as when they accidentally come in contact with humans.
-In fact, they will usually attempt to flee even when their web is disturbed before attacking.
+They will usually attempt to flee even when their web is disturbed before attacking.
 Generally bites will occur when they become trapped against the skin.
 Bite symptoms of the widows are systemic, spreading through the body via the lymphatic system.
 They usually start about 1-3 hours after the bite has occurred.
-The most common symptoms of a widow spider bite are intense pain, rigid abdominal muscles, muscle cramping, nausea, vomiting, general malaise (not feeling well), local sweating and hypertension (high blood pressure).
+The most common symptoms of this spider bite are intense pain, rigid abdominal muscles, muscle cramping, nausea, vomiting, general malaise (not feeling well), local sweating and hypertension (high blood pressure).
 If left untreated, bite symptoms will generally last 3-5 days.
 If you or someone you know has been bitten by what you believe to be a black widow, seek medical attention immediately.
 Treatment includes Calcium gluconate and/or antivenin which is administered to relieve or counteract symptoms.
-Theses treatments are generally not found at your regular doctor’s office, so you will more than likely need to go to the nearest emergency department.
+These treatments are generally not found at your regular doctor’s office, so you will more than likely need to go to the nearest emergency department.

 For all of your spiders and other pest control solutions call Richardson Pest Control!